 With our organizational commitment towards value, we must apply the same high standards of excellence towards education.
 The core educator model represents an investment in our faculty and students to maintain excellence in the education we deliver at the University of Utah School of Medicine and to be well positioned for future developments in education.

 Lorris Betz, MD, PhD

-Guest blogger Lorris Betz is currently serving as interim senior vice president for the University of Utah Health Sciences, CEO of University of Utah Health, and executive dean of the University’s School of Medicine while the University conducts a national search for this position.
+Guest blogger Lorris Betz served as interim senior vice president for the University of Utah Health Sciences, CEO of University of Utah Health, and executive dean of the University’s School of Medicine from April 2017-July 2018 while the University conducted a national search for this position.
 Dr. Betz previously served in this capacity from 1999-2011 and served as interim president of the University of Utah twice during his career.